-Lockdown, self-isolation, social distancing, quarantine, pandemic, difficult times, are some of the words that none of us has used together in a sentence back in January.
-Then we all thought that the Australian fires would be the worst thing that the new year would bring us.
-But when on March 11th, the World Health Organization officially announced that the coronavirus was a pandemic, everything changed.
+London-based photographer Pascal Schonlau is interested in the intersection of human shape and material.
+After graduating in Communication Design, he started working as a photographer creating narrative and atmospheric worlds for commercial and personal projects that triggers the viewer’s imagination.
+Lockdown, self-isolation, social distancing, quarantine, pandemic, and difficult times, are some of the words that none of us used together in a sentence back in January.
+Then we all thought the Australian fires would be the worst thing the new year would bring us.
+But when on March 11, the World Health Organization officially announced that the coronavirus was a pandemic, everything changed.

 Schonlau finds inspiration across a wide spectrum of fields, sculpture, cinema, nature or technology, to name just a few.
-And during the lockdown, like many others, he had to look for alternative ways of creating images and he started working at a smaller scale.
+And during the lockdown, like many others, he had to look for alternative ways of creating images, and he started working at a smaller scale.
 I was able to explore microstructures referencing the – both alienating and appealing – elements of scientific visuals.
 Schonlau told CLOT over email.

-Schonlau told us that the process he can be explained easily.
-Microbiology and chemistry used as artistic tools create the structures seen in the images.
+Schonlau told us that the process can be explained easily.
+Microbiology and chemistry are used as artistic tools to create the structures seen in the images.
 These structures are the result of a chemical reaction in a watery environment.
 Even though some attributes like colour and approximate density of the structures can be influenced, there’s a high percentage of coincidence and luck involved in the final appearance of the structures.
 For me, chemistry and sciences always were, in a broad sense, tools utilised to dissect and understand our world – a way to rationalise the unknown and mysterious.
 Looking at the series, this process is somewhat inverted; the result is quite mystical, otherworldly and unseen while the method follows the script of a scientific methodology.
 Schonlau explains.